Informatics Program Performance

 - 100% of the survey respondents completed the INFM program within two and a half years.

-- 90% of the survey respondents said their overall education experience in the INFM program was Good.
+- 75% of the survey respondents said their overall education experience in the INFM program was Very Good.

-- 9 of 10 of the survey respondents said they would recommend the INFM program to others.
+- 75% of the survey respondents said they would recommend the INFM program to others.

 The survey also provided insight regarding the employment trends of our recent INFM graduates, such as:

-- Healthcare was the most common field of employment.
+- Government was the most common field of employment.

 The survey also provided insight regarding the INFM program’s top strengths and student support services, including:

-- The top strengths of the INFM program are its Online Learning Environment, Cost, Flexibility, Curriculum and Faculty.
+- The top strengths of the INFM program are its Online Learning Environment, Cost, Flexibility.

-- 100% of the survey respondents who sought help said the course planning support from their Academic Advisor was Very Good and Good.
+- 100% of the survey respondents who sought help said the course planning support from their Academic Advisor was Very Good.

 Survey results also provide insight regarding INFM student demographics, including the following: